TheS1lentArr0w/TheS1lentArr0w/README.md

 My name is Paulo (AKA: TheS1lentArr0w) and I am fully committed to developing my Software Engineer career.

-I am a graduate with an MEng in Chemical Engineering from the University of Manchester.
+I am a graduate with an MEng (Hons) in Chemical Engineering from the University of Manchester.

 <!--
 **TheS1lentArr0w/TheS1lentArr0w** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.